Animal Crackers

 Participants should make payment directly to the local county CCE Office, not sent to Cornell University.

-Educators: Payment can be made either by check, credit card or invoice.
+Educators: The County Association who submitted the registration will be invoiced after the event.
 Each participant must be registered separately, but registration fees can be combined so that only one payment is needed.
 You do not need to send separate checks or pay individually via credit card for each individual youth.
-You may also choose to have us invoice your County Association if you wish.

 Cancellation/Refund Policy: Cancellations prior to the event deadline will not be charged.
 Cancellations after the deadline will be billed.
 Substitutions or same program replacements are allowed, but need to be registered and approved by the event coordinator before arrival.
 No-shows will be charged in full.